Threat (film): Release

+Critical response ranged from "easily one of the most important films of the decade" to "there is no explanation, no logic, and no reckoning... yet, despite its shortcomings and limitations on equipment, cast and crew, and finances, Threat manages to entertain with reckless abandon."

 Years of touring culminated with an appearance at the Coachella Valley Music and Arts Festival, where music-video distributor HIQI Media signed on to distribute the film to theaters.

 Soon after, Pizzolo formed the punk cinema label Halo 8 and released Threat on DVD through a distribution deal with Sony Pictures and RED Music, who distributed the film's soundtracks.